-3.5 The State Space
+2.6 The State Space

-Our simple model provides a framework for thinking about the causes and consequences of state fragility.
+Based on the results in this section, we can discuss the causes and consequences of state fragility.
+Our model shows clearly how the two main pathologies of states, political violence and low state capacity, have common roots.
+It ties these pathologies together, particularly through parameters φ and θ .
+High θ , reflecting cohesive political institutions, and high φ , reflecting strong common interests, lead to high investments in fiscal and legal capacity, as well as low violence.
+This is the case of a peaceful and prosperous state - the happy families in our quote from Anna Karenina in the introduction.

-It shows clearly how the two main pathologies of states, political violence and low state capacity, have common roots.
-The model ties these together, particularly through the parameters φ and θ .
-High θ , reflecting consensual political institutions, and high φ , reflecting strong common interests, lead to high investments in fiscal and legal capacity, as well as low violence.
-This is the case of a peaceful and prosperous state.
-If θ and φ are low then the details of the state pathologies matter leaving open the possibility of low investments in fiscal and legal capacity, as well as repression or conflict.
-Parameters affecting conflict (R, ξ, ν) then become relevant to the outcome.
+But if θ and φ are low, the details of the state pathologies matter, leaving open the possibility of low investments in fiscal and legal capacity, as well as repression or conflict - these are the unhappy families which are unhappy in their own way.
+Specifically, parameters affecting conflict (R, ξ, ν) become relevant to the outcome.